G4-2.jpg

 Formally, the installation combines text, image, and sound as a means of sparking an emotional and physical response in viewers, who may be surprised to discover a story in a storefront window.
 For residents of Puget Sound, living so near the water, sea creatures hold special meaning.
 Printed and spoken versions of an original short story are paired with an ink rendering of an octopus (ink being a nod to the pigmented mucus octopuses secrete) to create a conversation between different media.

-Following its 2022 premiere in South Lake Union as part of Shunpike’s Storefronts program, the installation moved to Burien in 2023.
-In 2024, it will appear in the Helen S. Smith Gallery at Green River College in Auburn, WA.
+Following its 2022 premiere in South Lake Union as part of Shunpike’s Storefronts program, the installation moved to Burien in 2023 and Seattle’s Uptown neighborhood in 2024.
 Listen to the story here.

 UTILITY CABINET ART WRAPS in SeaTac, Washington